-The Secure Border Gateway Protocol (S-BGP) [17], [18] was proposed by BBN to provide strong security for BGP.
+A great deal of research has been conducted to secure BGP protocol.
+We refer interested readers to the following surveys on security issues and solutions for BGP [22], [23].
+The Secure Border Gateway Protocol (S-BGP) [7], [10] was proposed by BBN to provide strong security for BGP.
 S-BGP relies on Public Key Infrastructure (PKI) to assign the ownership of an IP prefix to an AS, and to authenticate the identity of a BGP router.
 To protect the ASPATH from modification and truncation, each enroute BGP speaker verifies route attestations issued by previous ASes in the ASPATH via their public keys, and when propagating this message, appends its own AS number, and creates its own route attestation via its private key.
-However, due to public key cryptography, S-BGP is expensive in both computation and storage [15], [16], making it inefficient in realistic deployments.
+However, due to public key cryptography, S-BGP is expensive in both computation and storage [13], [14], making it inefficient in realistic deployment.

 Several efforts have been made to improve the performance of S-BGP.
-Secure Path Vector (SPV) [12] is designed to use symmetric cryptographic mechanisms to provide integrity protection.
+Secure Path Vector (SPV) [6] is designed to use symmetric cryptographic mechanisms to provide integrity protection.
 While the prefix authentication still relies on PKI, the route attestation is realized by employing a lightweight symmetric one-time signature in conjunction with a Merkle hash tree.
-The originating speaker builds a large Merkle hash tree, and discloses some nodes of the tree to the following speakers.
-Each enroute speaker can verify the received AS-PATH by using the disclosed values.
-Additionally, it signs its own AS number into the ASPATH using the subtree derived from the given single-ASN private key.
 SPV is claimed to be a factor of 22 faster than S-BGP, at the price of significantly high storage demand.
 Moreover, the fairly complicated design makes it challenging to implement and deploy SPV in practice.

-Still using public key cryptography, Zhao et al. [29] applied several optimizations to improve the processing speed and reduce the storage cost of S-BGP, by combining the timeefficient scheme of signature amortization with the spaceefficient techniques of aggregate signatures.
+Still using public key cryptography, Zhao et al. [9] applied several optimizations to improve the processing speed and reduce the storage cost of S-BGP, by combining the timeefficient scheme of signature amortization with the spaceefficient techniques of aggregate signatures.
 However, the performance improvement is still limited by the expensive public key computation.